Archiving for meetings and webinars

 Prerequisites for archiving meetings and webinars

-- The Meeting Archiving feature enabled for your account by Zoom Support
+- Contact Zoom Support to enable the Meeting Archiving feature for your account

 - A third-party archiving solution which is available as a corresponding marketplace application